CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

 - **Shortcuts:** This creates a link to the data, and we can use Visual query views to transform it.
 We are going to use Shortcuts in this lab.

 - **Notebooks:** This requires us to write code.
-It is a developer friendly approach.
+It is a developer-friendly approach.

 - **Dataflow Gen2:** You are probably familiar with Power Query or Dataflow Gen1.
 Dataflow Gen2, as the name indicates, is the newer version of Dataflow.
 It provides all the capabilities of Power Query / Dataflow Gen1 with the added ability to transform and ingest data into multiple data sources.
 We are going to introduce this in the next couple of labs.

 - **Data Pipeline:** This is an orchestration tool.
 Activities can be orchestrated to extract, transform, and ingest data.
 We will be using Data Pipeline to execute Dataflow Gen2 activity which in turn will perform extraction, transformation, and ingestion.

-We will start by creating a Shortcut to ingest data into Lakehouse from ADLS Gen2 data source.
+We will start by creating a Shortcut to ingest data into Lakehouse from the ADLS Gen2 data source.
 Once ingested, we are going to use Visual query views to transform it.

 By the end of this lab, you will have learned:

-- How to create Shortcut to Lakehouse
+- How to create a Shortcut to Lakehouse

 - How to transform data using Visual query